18 Netflix Hacks

 -

 There are three different levels of Netflix subscription – the more you pay, the more screens you can watch on simultaneously, the higher the quality you can watch in and the more devices you can download to.
-So depending on the plan you're on, there may be an easy way for you to slash the cost.
+So depending on the plan you're on, there may be an easy way for you to avoid extra costs which you may not need to be paying.

-If you subscribe to standard or premium, it's now more important than ever to check if you really need to be on those plans.
-If you don't need all the bells and whistles – for example, if you only watch on one screen at a time or aren't fussed about HD or ultra HD – then switching to the £5.99/mth basic package (the price of which is staying the same) could save you up to £96/yr.
+If you don't need all the bells and whistles – for example, if you only watch on one or two screens at a time and aren't fussed about ultra HD – then switching from premium to standard will save £84 a year.

 -

-The Netflix split trick – watch on your own device for as little as £3.50/mth
+The Netflix split trick – watch on your own device for as little as £4.50 a month

 This is a trick to cut the cost if others in your household have their own Netflix subscription – or are thinking about signing up.

-The Netflix standard plan, which costs £9.99/mth, allows you to watch on two screens at the same time (and entirely independently, so you don't have to be watching the same thing).
-This means you could get one subscription, split the cost with your other half, a family member or housemate and pay just £5/mth each – a saving of at least £59/yr each – with the added bonus of being able to watch in HD.
+The Netflix standard plan, which costs £10.99 a month, allows you to watch on two screens at the same time (and entirely independently, so you don't have to be watching the same thing).
+This means you could get one subscription, split the cost with your other half, a family member or housemate and pay just £5.50 a month each – a saving of at least £65 a year each – with the added bonus of being able to watch in HD.

-Even better, if you live with three others who use Netflix, you can split the premium plan, which costs £13.99/mth and allows you to watch on four screens at once – so you'll pay £3.50/mth each for Netflix, and you can watch in ultra HD too.
+Even better, if you live with three others who use Netflix, you can split the premium plan, which costs £17.99 a month and allows you to watch on four screens at once – so you'll pay £4.50 a month each for Netflix, and you can watch in ultra HD too.

 What's more, you don't have to worry about messing up one another's watchlists or where you've got up to with a particular show or film, as you can create separate profiles, allowing each person sharing the plan to tailor Netflix to their tastes.